 The U.S. Small Business Administration offers several programs in cooperation with local banks that may increase the availability and reduce the costs of business financing.
 New Hampshire's SBA also offers a Small Business Hotline available to small business owners seeking advice, assistance or resources.
 The phone number is (603) 225-1407 and all calls are free and confidential.

 The Manchester Development Corporation is a non-profit corporation closely affiliated with the City of Manchester.
-Through its Investment Committee, it may make loans, with approval of the Board of Mayor and Aldermen, to promote economic development of the City, based upon its Investment Guidelines.
+Through its Investment Committee, it may make loans, with approval of the Board of Mayor and Aldermen, to promote economic development of the City.

 MircroCredit-NH provides self-employed and small business entrepreneurs with loans of up to $10,000 for participating business members.